The Bankrate promise

 Every shopper is looking for something different in their homeowners insurance company.
 Some people are willing to pay a little extra for top-notch customer service.
 Others may be on a tight budget, so affordability is their number one priority.
 As such, the best homeowners insurance company will be different for everyone.
 Before requesting quotes, you may want to make a list of your priorities to use as a guide while you shop.

-According to proprietary data sourced from Quadrant Information Services, the average cost of homeowners insurance in Chicago is $1,708 per year for $250,000 in dwelling coverage.
-However, you may pay more or less than average depending on your rating factors.
-Insurance is highly individualized, and your age, credit, claims history, location and home value are just some of the many data points an insurance company may use to calculate your premium.
+According to proprietary data sourced from Quadrant Information Services, the average cost of homeowners insurance in Chicago is $1,570 per year for $250,000 in dwelling coverage.
+This is above the Illinois state average of $1,410.
+However, you may pay more or less than average, depending on your rating factors.
+Insurance is highly individualized, and your claims history, location and home value are just some of the many data points an insurance company may use to calculate your premium.

-As a general rule, you should have enough dwelling insurance to cover your home’s rebuild value, and enough personal property insurance to cover the value of your personal items, like clothing, furniture and appliances.
-Your liability coverage limit should be based on your personal assets, such as your income, savings and retirement accounts.
+As a general rule, most insurance professionals recommend you have enough dwelling insurance to cover your home’s rebuild value and enough personal property insurance to cover the value of your personal items, like clothing, furniture and appliances.
+Your liability coverage limit may be based on your personal assets, such as your income, savings and retirement accounts.
 When in doubt, you may find it helpful to consult with a licensed agent to determine if you have sufficient coverage.

 - Coverage F, Medical Payments: $1,000